avichi2b/AssemblerProject/README.md

 # AssemblerProject
-a project Idid as part of a cours in the openU
+a project I did as part of a cours in the openU